| |

 Nelson E. Rockefeller

-Isabel le Rouault
+Isabel de Rouault

 Baroness Edouard de Rothschild